emiel/decode-django/README.md

 could be done after it has been built but can also be done while building the tree.

-Nodes with values greater than 26 may be eliminated.
+Note: Nodes with values greater than 26 may be eliminated.
 As of now they are emitted as an underscore.

 ## API